Cindylov/4D-Dev/README.md

 4D-Dev project is a hackathon project for Tech Star Community Intiated to help members of the community grow and level up their dev skills and soft skills.
 # Project Description:
-Building a simple website with few features like user creation and authorization
+Building a simple website with few features like user creation and authentication.